ucam-ceb-como/MOpS/INSTALLATION.md

 ## Installation:

 The current installation of the **MOpS Particle Simulator** uses [cmake](https://cmake.org/) to compile the program.
 The installation procedure below refers to installation on Linux systems, but can easily be modified for other operating systems.
+Additional resources to install and develop the **MOpS Particle Simulator** under a Windows subsystem for Linux can be found on the [Installation on WSL page](./INSTALLATION_ON_WSL.md).

 ### Requirements: